 Saturday, March 30, 2013

-Cardini auction includes this curious Milk Can challenge
+Cardini auction includes curious Milk Can challenge

 On April 6, 2013, Potter & Potter will hold a remarkable auction of Cardini memorabilia.
 Apart from Houdini, I don't think I've ever seen an auction of so much material from a single magician.